-I wrote a CVS receipt-long twitter thread about small things you can achieve, monthly, to actually succeed at your New Years resolution to save more money.
+I wrote a Grandpa’s nightshirt-long twitter thread about small things you can achieve, monthly, to actually succeed at your New Year resolution to save more money.
 I received a buncha requests to put them into a post, so here she is!!

 First, the rallying cry:

 And the instructions: